-We require the most rigorous qualifications of our Latin tutors, in addition to a background check.
+We require the most rigorous qualifications from Latin tutors, in addition to a background check.

-Tutors deliver personally tailored lessons from exceptional Latin tutors in a one-on-one setting.
+Tutors deliver personally tailored Latin lessons in a one-on-one setting.

-We offer an unparalleled satisfaction guarantee with our Washington DC Latin tutors.
+We offer an unparalleled satisfaction guarantee with your Washington DC Latin tutors.

 Latin Tutoring in Washington DC

 Experience Latin tutoring by highly credentialed tutors in Washington DC.
 Top tutors will help you learn Latin through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 We can help you connect with Latin tutors near you who are ideally qualified to help you.
 The tutors hail from colleges like MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and other leading schools.

 Saint Vincent College - Computer Science (Bs); Catholic Theology (Ba); Minor: Mathematics